hyojin-park-neuro/neureca/team/index.md

 {%
   include alert.html
   type="info"
   content="**We currently have multiple competition-based PhD positions available!
-Please email me with your CV to discuss further!**"
+Please email me your CV, and we can discuss the details further!**"
 %}

 {%